OneGeochemistry/OneGeochemistry.github.io/README.md

-This repoe contains the files for the OneGeochemistry.github.io webpage.
+Repo with the files for the OneGeochemistry.github.io webpage.